kotlin-hands-on/hands-on/Getting Started with Ktor/00_description.md

 # Getting Started with Ktor

-In this tutorial we'll learn how to create a simple self-hosted Ktor server application that responds to HTTP requests with Hello, World!.
+Learn how to create a simple self-hosted Ktor server application.